hypermine-bc/labs/content/posts/digital-identity-webnair-citi.md

 > All individual should own their identity

-### Mr X
+### Johan's

-Mr X started his talk by agreeing with Keit, digital identity can not be held and controlled by one authority.
+Johan began his talk by agreeing with Keit, digital identity can not be held and controlled by one authority.
 He said people in Sweden trusts too much on government and hence it is government's responsibility to keep that trust safe.
 He mentioned how digital identity is being used in Sweden since 1949 and people are so used to it.
 Further, he also mentioned about _BankId_ which is the leading digital ID scheme in Sweden, used by 80% of the population.

 Later on, he said that government is also concerned about the monopoly with _BankId_ because they feel that one dominating id is a bad solution.